dicarlo2/ScalaEquals/README.md

 ### Found a Bug?
 Want a New Feature?

-Add issues or feature requests here on github at the [issue][] tracker, or better yet, fork the project and submit a pull request.
+Add issues or feature requests here on github at the [issue][] tracker, alternatively fork the project and submit a pull request.

 ## Release Notes